Curtis J. Holt Sr.: Early life

 Holt was born in Rocky Mount, North Carolina in 1920, one of eight children in a relatively poor family.
 His farmer father died when he was aged 13 and his mother relocated the family to Richmond, Virginia in 1934, where Holt took a job to help support the family.

 In 1941 he was injured at a construction job at Virginia Union University (VUU, a historically black university), leaving him out of work for three years.
 In 1963, he fell down an elevator shaft causing another injury which put him out of work permanently.
 That forced him and his family into public housing, where he found poor living conditions and repressive conditions.

 Public housing activism

 Holt took issue with the repressive rules governing public housing, such as a prohibition by the Richmond Housing Authority (RRHA) on tenant organizations and meetings on RRHA property.
-In the mid-1960s he attempted to organize the tenants of Creighton Court, his residence, into an association, and was almost evicted for purported unreported income for cutting hair of his Boy Scout Team which he was a Cub Master at Fourth Baptist Church.
+In the mid-1960s he attempted to organize the tenants of Creighton Court, his residence, into an association, and was almost evicted for purported unreported income for cutting hair of his Boy Scout Team which he was a Cubmaster at Fourth Baptist Church.
 Holt, later won the case and lived in Creighton Court until 1986 with his family consisting of his wife: Alto Mae Holt, sons (Curtis J. Holt Jr and Walter Holt), and daughters (Valarie Holt and Constance Holt-Christian).